MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Demos/Demo6_1_RealtimeAssets.md

 9. Note: The **Default from email** domain will auto-update to the sending domain of your Dynamics 365 environment.

-## Exercise 3: Review the features of the real-time asset library
+## Exercise 3: Review the features of the library

 1. Download the image files from the resource documents.
 Extract the files to a folder on your desktop.